tomasbulva/spatest/readme.md

 - I don't think it would be possible to use with import-maps (tailor is solving similar issue)
 - no native CLI instead is using Lerna to help orchestrate microui-microservices
 - I was not able to preload/prefetch any assets across fragments

-##Riot
+- small community

+## Riot
-complete modular suite, focused on building riot component module that features RCM injector, css scoping and more because of this, Riot is very opinionated.
+complete modular suite, focused on building riot component module that features RCM injector, css scoping and more because of this, Riot is more than just opinionated, it is closed ecosystem.
+(Examples)[https://riot.js.org/made-with-riot/].

 - routing
   - suports general static and dynamic routing (nodejs/express style)
   - supports layout routing via markup (static and dynamic)
   - supports lazy loading

 - pre-rendering
   - supports ssr

+### summary:
+Riotjs is focused on it's own ecosystem.
+Using it's own components framework syntax of which is similar in appearance to VUE components.
+Using it's own router, own server and so on.
+It's pretty closed system.
+But because of this it offers very good performance.

 Pros:
-  - supports Nested dynamic routing (https://gist.github.com/virtuald/ac2fabcc37aeb00ecfe7a94e29035c72)
+  - supports Nested dynamic routing via native router
+  - lean libraries
+  - very good performance
+  - all in one solution
+  - open source

 Cons:
-  - opinionated forcing to use it's own tag/router/
+  - riotjs is full package not just SPA framework or just router
+  - can not be used with our components we would have to re-write components to riotjs

-##other possible alternatives:
+## other possible alternatives:
 - Gatsby - Complete ecosystem, including plugins and deployment cloud.
-  Doesn't seem to fit our requirements.
 - Nuxtjs - like nextjs but for VUE